baltner/tidydata/README.md

         names(extracted) <- c("Activity",variables)
 ```

 Note that in the last step I also had to add a column name for the activities column I added in the previous step.
 After this, each column is now properly labeled.

-5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+## 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject## .

 The first task was to add the subjects to the extracted data set, as a separate data set (called dataset) using cbind():
 ```